Skip to content

 CSS border-color Property

 Let’s see another example where four values are applied.
-The first one is used to the top border, the second one to the right, the third one to the bottom and the fourth one to the left.
+The first one is applied to the top border, the second one to the right, the third one to the bottom and the fourth one to the left.

 Example of the border-color property with 4 values: